patternfly/patternfly/src/patternfly/utilities/Flex/docs/code.md

 ## Overview

+For these utilities to have effect, the parent element must be set to `display: flex` or `display: inline-flex`.
 Breakpoint is optional.
 Breakpoints: -on-xs, -on-sm, -on-md, -on-lg, -on-xl

 <!-- ## Accessibility